peter-power-594/ResponsiveSlides.js/README.md

 v2.0.0
 - Setup Grunt as the primary build tool
 - Move to cleaner SEMVER versioning
-- Switch to non jQuery vanilla standard prototype code (not ES6) for backward compatibility
+- Switch to non jQuery vanilla standard prototype code, not ES6 syntax for backward compatibility
 - Keep namespace and features as closed to the original
 - Only the base fade animations are working now (pagination, pause, etc... not ready yet)